kwabenamarmo/alx-low_level_programming/0x0B-malloc_free/README.md

     return 0;
 }

-Remember to include the <stdlib.h> header file to use the malloc and free functions.
+# Remember to include the <stdlib.h> header file to use the malloc and free functions.

-free Function
+# free Function
 The free function is used to deallocate memory previously allocated using malloc, calloc, or realloc.
 It releases the memory block back to the system, making it available for future use.
 The syntax for free is as follows:

-c
-Copy code
 void free(void* ptr);
 The ptr parameter is a pointer to the memory block that needs to be deallocated.
 Here's an example demonstrating the usage of free:

-c
-Copy code
 #include <stdlib.h>

 int main() {